Data Processing

 Data Preparation

-Prepare the Data Module
+Prepare the Data Processor

 python scripts/install.py